 My Overall Thoughts On The Yamaha P-515

 I think this is a great digital piano for the price.
-The key-bed on this digital piano feels like they could definitely up the price to something similar to what Kawai is charging for their digital pianos.
-I think the number one thing to look at with a digital piano is the key-bed along with the quality of the piano samples.
+The key-bed feels like they could definitely up the price to something similar to what Kawai is charging for their instruments.
+I think the number one thing to look at with a digital piano is the key-bed along with the quality of the acoustic samples.